apache/trafficcontrol/docs/source/glossary.rst

 		An ATS plugin that allows you to monitor vitals of the ATS server.
 See :ref:`astats`.

 	cache
-		A caching proxy server.
+		Sometimes used to refer to a caching proxy server.
 See :ref:`caching_proxy`.

-	cachegroup
+	Cache Group
 		A group of caches that together create a combined larger cache using consistent hashing.
 See :ref:`cachegroup`.

 	consistent hashing